Exploiting Prior Information in Block Sparse Signals: Preliminaries

 \subsection{Statistical Dimension}

 \begin{defn}{Statistical Dimension}\cite{amelunxen2013living}: Let $\mathcal{C}\subseteq\mathbb{R}^n$ be a convex closed cone.
 Statistical dimension of $\mathcal{C}$ is defined as:

-where,
+where

-is the projection of $\bm{x}\in \mathbb{R}^n$ onto the set $\mathcal{C}$. \end{defn} Statistical dimension is a measure of the size of a convex cone and generalizes the concept of dimension for linear subspaces to the class of convex cones.
+is the projection of $\bm{x}\in \mathbb{R}^n$ onto the set $\mathcal{C}$, and $\bm{g}$ is a vector with i.i.d. elements each following a standard normal distribution. \end{defn} Statistical dimension is a measure of the size of a convex cone and generalizes the concept of dimension for linear subspaces to the class of convex cones.